depeperwinkel

 Usage

-Roast the whole fruits.
-Crush the fruits, which will release the seeds.
-These are best crushed with a mortar, the seed pods are best ground.
-Just like the whole berries (with seeds), provided they are roasted crispy beforehand.
+Roast the whole berries.
+Crush the berries to release the seeds.
+It's best to crush them with a mortar and pestle; the seed pods are best ground.
+The same goes for whole berries (with seeds), provided they've been roasted until crispy beforehand.

 Features: